Our team

 Physiotherapy may include:

-- Neurodevelopmental / physiotherapeutic handling and exercise
+- Neurodevelopmental and physiotherapeutic handling and exercise

-- Prescription / provision and monitoring of equipment for mobility and postural management
+- Prescription, provision, and monitoring of equipment for mobility and postural management

 Physiotherapy team